sigmaai/self-driving-golf-cart/README.md

 Bon Voyage 😀

 # Simulation
-If you want to run the code inside the Carla self-driving simulator, please refer to this [documentation](./src/simulation/README.md).
+Building a self-driving car is hard.
+Not everyone has access to expensive hardware.
+If you want to run the code inside the CARLA self-driving simulator, please refer to this [documentation](./src/simulation/README.md).
+The ROS system in this project can run on the CARLA simulator.

 <img src="./media/simulator.png" alt="Drawing" width="480"/>